 How does one even attempt to describe weird and wonderfulness that is The Lost Paradise Resort?
 It’s a bit of a mission, but I shall attempt.

 Right off the bat, its interior design is allllll over the place.
-Minangkabau roofs, Balinese doors, multi-coloured walls, Majapahit-era bedpost, Egyptian art, and colourful tile designs that come out of nowhere; the entire place looks like it was created on the whim and fancy of a wealthy man with good taste.
+Minangkabau roofs, Balinese doors, multi-coloured walls, Majapahit-era bedpost, Egyptian papyrus paintings, and colourful tile designs that come out of nowhere; the entire place looks like it was created on the whim and fancy of a wealthy man with good taste.
 Which I learned during my five-day trip here, was exactly what happened.

 An onsite surprise